Winraird/app-dev/README.md

 # app-dev
-# I'm Arwin Magboo from STI College (San Jose Del Monte, Bulacan), studying Bachelor of Science in Information Technology.
+# I'm Arwin Magboo from STI College.
-## This is also My First Repository.
+## This is My First Repository.